joyent/conch-api/docs/modules/Conch::Controller::Build.md

 Chainable action that stashes the query to get to all devices in `build_devices_rs`.

-If `phase_earlier_than` is provided (defaulting to `production`), location data is omitted for devices in the provided phase (or later) (and build racks are not used to find such devices for such phases).
+If `phase_earlier_than` is provided in the stash (defaulting to `production`), location data is omitted for devices in the provided phase (or later) (and build racks are not used to find such devices for such phases).

 ### get\_devices